ben-pr-p/selenium-friends-scraper/README.md

-# Selenium-Friends-Scraper
+# selenium-friends-scraper

-Facebook disabled its "friends of friends" feature on April 30th of this year.
-This implements a slow web crawler that gets it manually.
+Selenium-Friends-Scraper implements a web crawler that crawls your friends of friends network.

 ### Usage
 The current version is written using Selenium's Firefox web driver, which means you need Firefox installed.